Our Katherine Outback Experience Story

 When One Door Closes

-Katherine Outback Experience came to be is once of devastation and resilience.
+The Katherine Outback Experience came to be is once of devastation and resilience.
 It was the product of an industry crash following the 2011 Live Beef Export Ban.
 Overnight Tom’s livelihood as a Horse Trainer in the Top End of Australia was in tatters as a result of the Government’s decision to ban the live export of cattle.
 As a ripple effect of the ban, stations were forced to seize operations which included the training of horses.
 This meant Tom was out of work.
 To help make ends meet Tom started singing four times a week at the local Big 4 Katherine Caravan Park.

 Another Door Opens

 It was here the idea for Katherine Outback Experience was conceived.
 During gigs, Tom would often reminisce about stock-camp mischief or a problematic horse he had trained.
 At one of these shows a retired couple, intrigued by the life of a modern day stockman, approached Tom about visiting his farm to watch him train horses.
 After an overwhelmingly positive response, it was clear there was a unique opportunity to combine his passion for training animals and singing, with his extensive knowledge and experience of station life to showcase the quintessence of life in the Australian outback.

 In July 2013, Katherine Outback Experience was officially launched.
 The show has since evolved beyond expectations and has even attracted guest appearances from nationally acclaimed music artists including Travis Collins, Luke O’Shea, Davidson Brothers, Harry Hookey and Bill Chambers as well as national and international film crews.

 Four Years Later